Let’s take a closer look at how a dimmer switch works

 voltage, then the light output is actually going to be a hundred percent and reduce down linearly to 0 percent when we apply a hundred percent of the time the voltage – opposite of what you expect.

-With those light sources, if I apply a zero percent of the time the voltage, then I will get 0 light output.
+With those light sources, if I apply the voltage zero percent of the time, then I will get 0 light output.

 And I will increase linearly up to a hundred percent or full output when I get a hundred percent of the time that I’m applying voltage.